 In 2-quart heavy-bottomed saucepan set over medium heat, add the sugar and 1/4 cup water.
 Stir just enough to wet all the sugar crystals.
 Continue to heat without stirring, swirling the pan occasionally to help the sugar dissolve completely, until the liquid comes to a rolling boil.
 Continue to cook without stirring, swirling the pan as needed as the liquid bubbles.
 Watch carefully and don't walk away, because the sugar will begin to caramelize within 10 minutes.
 You'll smell it first, then the bubbles will slow and the edges of the syrup will turn golden.
 Very quickly, all the syrup will darken to amber.2.

 As soon as the syrup is amber, remove the pot from the heat and very carefully whisk in the pumpkin puree, spices and remaining 1/2 cup water.
 The syrup will hiss, bubble and give off hot steam as you add the ingredients, so wear an oven mitt for this part.3.

 Transfer to a heatproof jar and cool to room temperature, then cover and refrigerate for up to 1 month.

 To make a pumpkin spice latte:

 Add 1 tablespoon of syrup to a double shot of espresso or about 1/2 cup strong brewed coffee.
-Add 1 cup foamed 2 percent milk and, if you're feeling indulgent, top with whipped cream, caramel sauce, and/or a sprinkling of pumpkin pie spice (make your own blend using the ratio above and keep it in the cabinet for the holidays).
+Add 1 cup foamed 2 percent milk and top with whipped cream, caramel sauce, and/or a sprinkling of pumpkin pie spice (make your own blend using the ratio above and keep it in the cabinet for the holidays).